Teacher: Mrs Hunt

 I think that outdoor learning is as important as indoor learning, so we will be going outside all year round regardless of the weather, so please provide the right clothes for your child.

 During my free time, I like going out for walks, playing badminton and football.
 I love cooking and playing the guitar when I am at home.
 I also like travelling and visiting new places and learning about new cultures so every half term I try to go to a new place where I have never been before.

 My name is Mr Marsh.
-I have been part of the South Borough team for over six years.
+I have been part of the South Borough team since 2014.
 I have several years of experience within the Early Years but have supported in various year groups across the school.
-I love to teach all subjects at South Borough, but in particular Phonics because supporting children with letters and sounds allows them further discovery in their own unique learning journey.
+I love to teach all subjects at South Borough, but in particular Phonics because supporting children in this subject allows them further discovery in their own unique learning journey.

 When I am not in the classroom, I am kept busy with administration duties including updating the school website, twitter, creating posters, banners, signs and labels throughout the whole school.
 Alongside this, I have designed the newsletters, core value certificates, stickers, planners and much more!

 When I am not in school, I enjoy visiting new places and going to tourist attractions.
 My favourite is theme parks and I have been on a number of different roller coasters, rides and themed experiences.
 I also love using technology and digital photography.

 Hello, my name is Mrs Field and I have been a Teaching Assistant at South Borough since 2016.